 Whenever I start working with a new client I always take their key body measurements, starting weight and their goals.
 They keep a daily nutrition log which we review and make adjustments accordingly.
 My team and I track their measurements and weight along with their performance to review regularly.
 At the end of their first set of sessions we review against their original goals to see how much they’ve accomplished so far.
 There are no guarantees in life, but if my clients log in their daily food diary and follow their nutrition and exercise plans, they will see dramatic results in less than two months.
 The motivation to continue is easy after that.
 All they have to do is look back to where they started and they can see the progress themselves. .
 All you have to do is look at my Before and After pictures to see how my team and I help real people meet and exceed their expectations.

 The good news is that anyone can look great if they set their mind to achieving that goal.
 The tricky part is that unlike many people think, you have to eat a lot to lose that body fat and grow lean muscle.
 Because just exercising is not enough.
 Training alone won’t even get you halfway to being lean and achieving the results you want.
 Want to know the secrets?

 I tell my clients that there is no secret and no magic to a beautiful body.
-It’s all about hard work in the gym and discipline when it comes to food.
 Sounds too easy, right?